 The blades aren’t exposed – another plus for any trimmer for the private area – and the folks at Clearcut claim you can’t nick or cut yourself.
 And that, friends, is the kind of confidence that helps when you take on the challenge of trimming your pubes.
 It ranks right up there in the category of best trimmer for balls.

-One thing your ES412 kit doesn’t include is a trimmer, and Clearcut recommends that you trim longer hairs before cutting the rest with their signature trimmer.
+One thing your ES412 kit doesn’t include is scissors, and Clearcut recommends that you trim longer hairs before cutting the rest with their signature trimmer.
 They also recommend applying a bit of talcum powder before your trim to ensure that the skin is dry and moisture-free, as well as cleaning the inner blade and foil after each shave.

 - One of the original pubic trimmers